nasa/openmct/src/plugins/persistence/couch/README.md

 # Search Performance

-For large Open MCT installations, it may be helpful to add additonal CouchDB capablities to bear to improve performance.
+For large Open MCT installations, it may be helpful to add additional CouchDB capabilities to bear to improve performance.

 ## Indexing
 Indexing the `model.type` field in CouchDB can benefit the performance of queries significantly, particularly if there are a large number of documents in the database.
 An index can accelerate annotation searches by reducing the number of documents that the database needs to examine.